Cheng Lihua

 Cheng Lihua (程丽华; born April 1965) is a Chinese politician who is the deputy party secretary of Anhui, in office since April 2021.

-She was a representative of the 19th National Congress of the Chinese Communist Party and an alternate member of the 19th Central Committee of the Chinese Communist Party.
-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+She was a representative of the 19th National Congress of the Chinese Communist Party and an alternate of the 19th Central Committee of the Chinese Communist Party.
+He is a member of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Cheng was born in Gushi County, Henan, in April 1965.
 In 1980, she was accepted to Liaoning Finance And Trade College, where she majored in industrial accounting.

 After graduating in 1984, Cheng was assigned to Qinghai Provincial Department of Finance, where she was promoted to deputy head in December 2008 and to head in January 2009.
 She joined the Chinese Communist Party (CCP) in September 1987.
 She concurrently served as vice governor of Qinghai since January 2013.

 In March 2017, Cheng was admitted to member of the Standing Committee of the CCP Tianjin Municipal Committee, the city's top authority.
 She became secretary of the Education Working Committee in the following month.

 Cheng was transferred to Beijing and appointed vice minister of Finance in March 2018.

 In April 2021, Cheng was deputy party secretary of Anhui, in addition to serving as president of the Party School.

+In January 2024, Cheng became the chairwoman of the Chongqing Municipal Committee of the Chinese People's Political Consultative Conference.